-In 2000, Director of Global and Special Programs Jenny Getz met with a few teachers and administrators from eSibonisweni Primary School, which serves a large area in rural northeast South Africa (KwaZulu province), about five hours from Durban.
-Their conversation that day explored the idea of a relationship between our two schools that, while partly philanthropic in nature, could grow into an educational partnership, with joint curriculum units and teachers at the two schools serving as resources for each other.
+In 2002, Director of Global and Special Programs Jenny Getz met with a few teachers and administrators from eSibonisweni Primary School, which serves a large area in rural northeast South Africa (KwaZulu province), about five hours from Durban.
+Their conversation that day explored the idea of a relationship between our two schools that, while partly philanthropic in nature, could grow into an educational partnership.

 We also saw the potential for a three-way partnership linking Mark Day School, the urban KYP, and rural eSibonisweni.
 We are happy to note that tutors from KYP now serve as mentors for teachers at eSibonisweni.
 KYP's location in Johannesburg and its hard-won international recognition have meant access to greater educational and technology resources, which they are in turn sharing with eSibonisweni.

 Beijing No. 2 Experimental School (Er Xiao), Beijing

 Since 2008, we have arranged for faculty exchanges with Beijing Experimental Primary School #2.
 Teachers and administrators from both schools have had an opportunity to closely observe teaching and learning in a different context, and our Mandarin program has benefited from having native speakers in addition to our teachers visit the classroom.
 In spring 2014, the first group of Mark Day students visited our Beijing partners.